Code-Institute-Submissions/Milestone2-GrubHub/README.md

 + Javascript
 + JQuery
 + JSON
-+ Gitpod
++ GitPod
 + Git
 + GitHub
 + Google maps API
 + Google places API

 ### **Deployment**
-The website was created in Gitpod and deployed in GitHub pages.
-The website can be found here [https://s-perring.github.io/Milestone2-GrubHub/] The deployed site will update automatically as improvements and updates are pushed to the repository from the Gitpod coding platform.
-All coding and initial testing was completed in Gitpod.
+The website was created in GitPod and deployed in GitHub pages.
+The website can be found here [https://s-perring.github.io/Milestone2-GrubHub/] The deployed site will update automatically as improvements and updates are pushed to the repository from the GitPod coding platform.
+All coding and initial testing was completed in GitPod.
 This platform was used to write the HTML, CSS and JavaScript code.
-The display and functionality were tested using Gitpod and Google developer tools.
+The display and functionality were tested using GitPod and Google developer tools.
 I used the following process to deploy written and tested code to my GitHub repository;
 + git add .
 + git commit -m "description of update"
 + git push